Insight

 On this page

-Acts as a bill of sale between exporter and importer
+Bill of sale between exporter and importer

-A complete commercial invoice should include:
+A complete commercial invoice includes:

-Seller and buyer contact information
+Seller and buyer name, address, and contact

 Invoice number and date